Life’s good for Michael thanks to Ibrutinib

 “Stupidly, I kept going and finished the walk.”

 Afterwards, Michael saw his GP and blood tests resulted in a “very strange reading”.
-More bloods initially indicated myeloma, then WM.
+More blood tests initially indicated a blood cancer called myeloma, then a more uncommon type of blood cancer called Waldenstrom’s macroglobulinaemia (WM).
 He’d never heard of either condition.

 “When my GP, a long-term friend, told me, I grinned and said, ‘oh yeah, what’s that?’.